Electric shooters services excel at short distance travel.

-A wide range of people are using electric scooters to get to work, pick up food, meet a friend, etc. For being cheap, fun, and reliable alternatives, the popularity of these scooters is unprecedented.
+A wide range of people are using electric scooters to get to work, pick up food, meet friends, etc. For being cheap, fun, and reliable alternatives, the popularity of these scooters is unprecedented.

-Yet, the biggest controversy surrounding Bird and Lime is safety.
+Yet the biggest controversy surrounding Bird and Lime is safety.
 Cars and pedestrians are increasingly upset at how fast people are going on these scooters.
 In a nutshell they’re right, these scooters are dangerous with top speeds at 18 MPH.